 If you find you have been given a generic, speak to your healthcare professional to confirm they authorized this substitution.

 Find out about a simple (and fast!) way to get brand name WELLBUTRIN XL filled at the pharmacy and delivered to your home for free!

 How to Take WELLBUTRIN XL

 Graphic representation of WELLBUTRIN XL.
 Not actual size.

-It is important to take WELLBUTRIN XL exactly as prescribed by your doctor.7
+It is important to take WELLBUTRIN XL exactly as prescribed by your healthcare professional.7

 - Swallow WELLBUTRIN XL tablets whole.
 Do not crush, divide, or chew them

-- Do not change the dose or stop taking WELLBUTRIN XL unless advised by the prescribing doctor
+- Do not change the dose or stop taking WELLBUTRIN XL unless advised by the prescribing healthcare professional

 - Do not take an extra tablet to make up for a missed dose.
 Wait to take the next tablet at the regularly scheduled time (the next day).
 This is important.
 Too much WELLBUTRIN XL can increase your chance of having a seizure